 Who are the unemployed?

 The "unemployed" only include people who have looked for work in the prior four weeks but are unable to find a job.
 This includes people between jobs, such as a person who quits his job to move to another area of the country because his wife just received a promotion and had to move.
-It includes the worker who chooses to change her career and resigns a former job and is seeking a new one.
+It includes the worker who chooses to change her career and leaves her job to find a new one.
 The retiree, stay-at-home parent, volunteer, part-time worker, and student are excluded from the list of unemployed.

 How can President Trump increase the number of employed?